NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Spectacles of Understanding.md

 * * *

-**Effect** Unfolding the spectacles onto the bridge of the nose, you gain the effects of 2nd-rank [[Spells/Translate|Translate]] for one hour except that it applies to all languages you see rather than a single language, and it does not apply to language you hear.
+**Effect** Unfolding the spectacles onto the bridge of the nose, you gain the effects of 2nd-rank [[Translate|Translate]] for one hour except that it applies to all languages you see rather than a single language, and it does not apply to language you hear.

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*